Family Ski Company Terms & Conditions

 Please note that, under French Law, we understand that it is not permitted for anyone under the age of 16 years to enter a Sauna.
 In the event that a Sauna is out of service for an operational reason beyond our control, we will use our best endeavours to bring the Sauna back into service as soon as possible, but we will not be liable to pay any compensation due to any Sauna being out of service.

 Please note that Wifi in the mountains is not always reliable, especially under the strains of multiple connections in a chalet.
 We do ask guests to help each other by avoiding data-hungry web use.
-Whilst we will do our best to bring any internet connection back into service as quickly as possible, we cannot guarantee that this will be possible, and we will not be liable to pay any compensation due to any Wifi connection going or being out of service.
+Whilst we will do our best to bring any internet connection back into service as quickly as reasonably possible, we cannot guarantee that this will be possible, and we will not be liable to pay any compensation due to any Wifi connection going or being out of service.

-14. Ski lessons, lift passes, transfers, car hire, ferry crossings and train travel
+- Ski lessons, lift passes, transfers, car hire, ferry crossings and train travel

-Where we make or take a booking from you for ski lessons we do so as agent for the ESF (or other applicable ski lesson provider).
+Where we make or take a booking from you for ski lessons we do so as your agent with the ESF (or other applicable ski lesson provider).
 Normally the ESF provides children’s ski lessons in all our resorts.
 Please note that the ESF is not a company and therefore not a legal entity.
 All Ski Instructors working with the ESF in each resort are effectively self-employed persons.
 We have no control over which Instructor will be allocated to lessons attended by children that we book with the ESF on your behalf.
 We have no control over the ski lessons, the ESF or other ski lesson providers and we cannot accept any liability for the lessons provided by or for the acts or omissions of the ESF or other ski lesson provider or any of their employees or other personnel (including ski instructors).
-Where we make or take a booking from you for lift passes, ferry crossings, train travel and/or car hire we do so as agent for the lift company, ferry company, train company and/or car hire company (as applicable).
-We have no control over the provision of the lifts/lift company or the ferry/ferry company or the train/train company or the car hire/car hire company and we cannot accept any liability for the lift transportation, ferry, train or the car hire itself or for the acts or omissions of the companies or any of their employees or other personnel.
+Where we make or take a booking from you for lift passes, ferry crossings, rail travel and/or car hire we do so as booking agent only for the lift company, ferry company, train company and/or car hire company (as applicable).
+We have no control over, and cannot accept any liability for, the provision or operation of any lift service, ferry service, rail service or the car hire or for the acts or defaults of any company or other entity which provides such services (or any of their employees or other personnel).

-Where we take a booking from you for transfers (for example between your resort and the airport) in vehicles which are not leased by us or driven by our drivers we do so as agent for the transfer company (as applicable).
+Where we take a booking from you for transfers (for example between your resort and the airport) in vehicles which are not leased by us or driven by our drivers we do so as agent for the transfer company.
 We have no control over the provision of those transfers or the transfer company and we cannot accept any liability for those transfers or for the acts or omissions of the transfer company or any of their employees or other personnel.